Gyrosteus

 Gyrosteus mirabilis, which lived during the early Toarcian (Late Early Jurassic) in what is now northern Europe.
 A possible second species, "Gyrosteus" subdeltoideus, is known from otoliths.

+Discovery and naming

+While seeing fossil collections of the Earl of Enniskillen and Philip Grey Egerton, Louis Agassiz identified fragments of a giant fish (praised by him then as "marine giant") from the Yorkshire Lias in the 1830s, referring them to Coelacanths and naming it "Gyrosteus" without any referred species in 1834, back then a nomen nudum, as he never described or illustrated the materials.
+His bankruptcy halted the formal description process, with the species only properly named in 1840.
+Egerton mentioned "Gyrosteus mirabilis" earlier (1837) but did not describe it, leaving Agassiz as the credited author.
+Simpson misattributed a fragment as a cephalopod in 1855.
+Arthur Smith Woodward thoroughly described Gyrosteus mirabilis in 1889-90, distinguishing it from Chondrosteus based on dermal bone patterns and branchial structure.
+A partial skull roof was noted but its elements remained poorly understood, with significant material loss due to pyrite decay.

-Fossil remains of G. mirabilis have been recovered from the Whitby Mudstone Formation, United Kingdom, and from Ahrensburg erratics assemblage in Schleswig-Holstein, northern Germany.
-It was mentioned but not formally described in subsequent publications and was left as a nomen nudum for more than 25 years.
-Then in 1889 it was featured and formally described by Arthur Smith Woodward.
+Fossil remains of G. mirabilis have been recovered from the Earliest Toarcian (maybe the Harpoceras serpentinum biozone) of the Whitby Mudstone Formation, United Kingdom, and from Ahrensburg erratics assemblage in Schleswig-Holstein (maybe part of the Grimmen Formation), northern Germany.
 Gyrosteus was thought to be exclusive of the “British faunal province” and separated from the “Germanic faunal province” until the discovery of a hyomandibula in the baltic realm, mostly populated by Germanic fauna, which possibly implicates that Baltic region represented an interdigitating zone between both regions.

+The name Gyrosteus was coined supposely based on the twisted shape of the hyomandibula.